Wearing your seatbelt is one of the best ways to protect yourself from getting injured or even killed in a crash. It's also the law.

-It isn’t just if you’re caught without a seatbelt.
-The table below lists MVA infractions for which you can receive a fine.
+It isn't just if you're caught without a seatbelt.
+The list below shows other seatbelt-related infractions and fines.

 You should always refer to the Motor Vehicle Act ("MVA") and the Motor Vehicle Act Regulation ("MVR") for a full statement of the law.
 In the event of a conflict between the foregoing summary and the MVA or the MVR, the MVA and the MVR prevail.